the main vine, not the loose one.

 I have pondered this again and again.
 What does it mean?
 I

-wondered why such an obscure saying would head the Mathematics and
+wondered why such a seemingly obscure saying would lead or

 In 2016, Dec I finally made meaning of it for myself.
 This